Felix-yuan2018/CarND-Path-Planning-Project/README.md

 In order to install the necessary libraries, use the [install-mac.sh](./install-mac.sh).

 # Compiling and executing the project

+I did this project in the workspace provided by Udacity.
+The source code include three files:  main.cpp,  spline.h & json.hpp.
+The process of compiling and executing the project is as follows:

+Navigate to project ‘CarND-Path-Planning-Project’
+Make a build directory in this directory `mkdir build && cd build`
+Compile: `cmake .. && make`
+Run it: `./path_planning.`
+Open the aforementioned simulator
+Choose the lowest resolution and graphics quality of fastest for best results Click the path planning SELECT

 In order to build the project there is a `./build.sh` script on the repo root.
 It will create the `./build` directory and compile de code.
 This is an example of the output of this script: